watsonbox/exportify/README.md

 - According to Spotify [documentation](https://developer.spotify.com/web-api/working-with-playlists/), "Folders are not returned through the Web API at the moment, nor can be created using it".

-- It has been [pointed out](https://github.com/watsonbox/exportify/issues/6) that due to the large number of requests required to export all playlists, rate limiting errors may sometimes be encountered.
-Features will soon be added to make handling these more robust, but in the meantime these issues can be overcome by [creating your own Spotify application](https://github.com/watsonbox/exportify/issues/6#issuecomment-110793132).

 ## Contributing

 1. Fork it ( https://github.com/htaunay/exportify/fork )